Memrise/mypy-json-report/README.md

 ## Ratchet file

-The `--diff-old-report FILNAME` flag serves two purposes.
+The `--diff-old-report FILENAME` flag serves two purposes.

 1. It prints new (and adjacent, and similar) errors to STDERR.
    This is useful for seeing what errors need to be fixed before committing.